-Inside the packaging of their flat packed furniture was the “assemble your future” instructions that exactly mirrored the IKEA style furniture assembly instructions.
-This idea is genius because it targets their customers on a personal level. – people who are already their brand ambassadors.
-Making this candidate experience personal and focused on each individual applicant.
+Inside the packaging of their flat-packed furniture was the “assemble your future” instructions that exactly mirrored the IKEA style furniture assembly instructions.
+This idea is genius because it targets their customers on a personal level. - people who are already their brand ambassadors.
+Making this candidate experience personal and focused on each applicant.

 Kimberly-Clark takes this concept to a whole new level.
 For their candidates, they provide a car service with a driver for an in-depth experience in the local area- giving them a sense of what it would be like to live there.
 Candidates also receive a welcome basket in their free hotel room.

-But what makes this introduction to the company stand out from the rest is their personality quiz which they’ve called the Welcome Original Thinkers to attract the millennial market.
-The personality test is similar to the Myers-Briggs or the Enneagram, but shorter with visuals.
+But what makes this introduction to the company stand out from the rest is their personality quiz called the Welcome Original Thinkers to attract the millennial market.
+The personality test is similar to the Myers-Briggs or the Enneagram but shorter with visuals.

-The purpose of this is to highlight to the applicants what types of personalities the temas are made up of and which products are developed by them.
+This highlights to the applicants what types of personalities the teams are made up of and which products are developed by them.

 How can these great candidate experience examples help you?

-Take inspiration from the attitude each of these employers have towards candidates and the candidate experience.
+Take inspiration from the attitude each of these employers has towards candidates and the candidate experience.

-Each of these examples all have one thing in common- the focus is solely on the candidate, reaching them and interacting with them on a personal level.
+Each of these examples has one thing in common- the focus is solely on the candidate, reaching them and interacting with them personally.

 Whether making them feel like they were already part of an elite group- like the Google example.
-Utilising social platforms that connect with candidates in an intimate and interactive way through their smartphones.
+Utilising social platforms that connect with candidates intimately and interactively through their smartphones.
 Or it could be as simple keeping the communication alive between each candidate as we saw in the Digital Ocean example.

 Creating positive candidate experiences are worthwhile, not just for candidates but for you too.
 IBM found that unsuccessful applicants were 80% more likely to apply to the same company again if they had a positive impression of the hiring process.

-We’ve dedicated an entire post on how to improve the candidate experience in recruitment, which you can read more on the subject and apply to your recruitment policies.
+We’ve dedicated an entire post on improving the candidate experience in recruitment, which you can read more on the subject and apply to your recruitment policies.